rezarahem/jupiter-core/README.md

    This command opens a file called `authorized_keys` in a text editor.

-   Add the public ssh key to `authorized_keys` with nano text editor.
+   Add the public SSH key to `authorized_keys` using the nano text editor.
 Then save the file with `ctrl+x` followed by `Y` and finally `enter`.

-   Now your ssh key is ready. next time you log in, you don't need to enter your password.
+   Now your SSH key is ready. next time you log in, you won't need to enter your password.

 4. **Disable Login with Password (Optional)**

 5. **Download the scripts**

-   - Download the necessary script with this command
+   - Download the necessary script using the following command

      ```bash
      curl -o ~/run.sh https://raw.githubusercontent.com/rezarahem/jupiter-core/refs/heads/sh/run.sh && chmod +x ~/run.sh && ~/run.sh